 - Small Soldiers.
 When Major Chip Hazard activates the other Commandos, he gives them a Rousing Speech that is composed entirely of famous quotes from war movies.

 - Star Trek VI: The Undiscovered Country has the Klingon General Chang quoting historical figures and Shakespearean plays throughout the film, especially in the climactic space battle, where almost all his lines are lifted from Shakespeare.

 - In The Last Unicorn, it is the nature of butterflies to speak this way, repeating only snippets of songs and poetry they've overheard.

 - In Book of the New Sun, soldiers from the Ascian empire are taught speaking entirely in quotations given by higher-ups.
 One soldier Severian meets manages to tell a story using these quotations.

 - In Brother To Dragons Companion To Owls by Jane Lindskold, the main character can only communicate via quotes from literature.
 It's heavily implied that she is autistic.

 - In The Son of Neptune the harpy Ella has this to a degree.
 While she can speak in short, original sentences of one to three words each, she's prone to peppering her speech or segueing into quotes from things she's read.

-- The hermit monks on the Canaan Island in Pelagia and the Black Monk (a Spin-Off of the Erast Fandorin series) are not allowed to speak at all, but their prior may utter five words a day, four of which must be a quote from the Bible.
+- The hermit monks on the Canaan Island in Pelagia and the Black Monk (from Sister Pelagia series) are not allowed to speak at all, but their prior may utter five words a day, four of which must be a quote from the Bible.

-- The Savage in Aldus Huxley's Brave New World he peppers his conversation liberally with lines from William Shakespeare plays like The Tempest — hence the title of the book.
+- The Savage in Aldus Huxley's Brave New World read the collected works of William Shakespeare many times and as a result, he peppers his conversation liberally with lines from plays like The Tempest — hence the title of the book.

 - Doctor Who Expanded Universe: